Lectures on LHC Physics: QCD

 The two sets of integrals in this equation we will solve one by one, starting with the $\vec{p}_T$ integrals.

+To be able to make sense of the $\vec{p}_T^2$ integration in Eq.\eqref{eq:qcd_successive} and solve it we have to make two more assumptions in our multiple-splitting model.
+First, we identify the \underline{scale of the strong coupling $\alpha_s$} with the transverse momentum scale of the splitting $\mu_R^2 = \vec{p}_T^2$.
+This way we can fully integrate the integrand $\alpha_s/(2\pi)$ and link the final result to the global boundary $\mu_F$.

-The crucial physics assumption in our multiple-splitting model concerns the integration boundaries, in addition to the global upper limit $\mu_F$: as the second assumption the transverse momenta of the splittings should be \underline{strongly ordered} ; the first splitting integrated over $\vec{p}_{T,1}^2$ is bounded from above by the next external scale $\vec{p}_{T,2}^2$, which is then bounded by $\vec{p}_{T,3}^2$, etc. For the $n$-fold $\vec{p}_T^2$ integration this means
+In addition, we assume \underline{strongly ordered splittings} in terms of the transverse momentum.
+If the ordering of the splitting is fixed externally by the chain of momentum fractions $x_j$, the first splitting, integrated over $\vec{p}_{T,1}^2$, is now bounded from above by the next external scale $\vec{p}_{T,2}^2$, which is then bounded by $\vec{p}_{T,3}^2$, etc. For the $n$-fold $\vec{p}_T^2$ integration this means